+III.
 UN Convention on the Rights of People with Disabilities

+The UN Convention on the Rights of People with Disabilities (CRPD) commits all those who are signatory’s of it to ensure that people with disabilities enjoy their rights fully and on an equal basis with others.
+Ireland is a signatory of the Convention however, it has not yet ratified it.
+Ireland has not yet ratified the Convention because of the need to update existing law.
+It is believed that the CRPD will be ratified when the Mental Capacity Act is published.
+The Convention was ratified by the European Union in 2011.
+This places obligations on Member States of the EU similar to those applied if they had ratified it.
+This along with Ireland’s commitment to ratification reaffirms their obligations under the Convention.

 Article 29 of the UN Convention deals with participation in political and public life.
-Ireland onvention but has not yet ratified it.
 The Convention on the Rights of People with Disabilities (CRPD) clearly guarantees the right of political participation, including the right to vote and stand for election.
 These rights apply to all people who satisfy age and citizenship requirements of a given electoral system, including people with disabilities, without discrimination.

 The Committee on the Rights of Persons with Disabilities is a body of independent experts that monitors the implementation of the Convention by states.
 In their concluding observations to Tunisia, where assistance voting is also the practice, they clearly stated that legislation needed to be adopted to ensure that people with disabilities could exercise their right to vote on an equal basis with others.
 If voters who are blind or visually impaired cannot vote by secret ballot then they are undoubtedly not on an equal basis with others.

 The Committee in their concluding observations to Spain recommended that all relevant legislation be reviewed to ensure that all persons with disabilities, regardless of their impairment, legal status or place of residence, have the right to vote and participate in public life on an equal basis with others.
 These include people with mental, sensory, intellectual, cognitive, or physical disabilities who may need adjustments and forms of support, such as ramps, Braille documents or personal assistants, to have equal access to the democratic process.
 This is a clear indication that the Irish provisions will need to be updated in order for them to comply with the Convention and that making a tactile ballot template available may be inevitable in order for Ireland to fulfill their obligations.

 Legal capacity is dealt with under Article 12 of the CRPD.
 It gives people with disabilities the right to equal recognition as full persons before the law.
-It also imposes a positive duty in the state to ensure that barriers are removed and that supports are in place for people with disabilities to enjoy and exercise this capacity This is also an indication that Ireland must update provisions on voting for people who are blind or visually impaired as a the system that is currently in place is clearly not allowing them to be fully recognised as equal or allowing them to fully exercise their legal capacity.
+It also imposes a positive duty in the state to ensure that barriers are removed and that supports are in place for people with disabilities to enjoy and exercise this capacity.
+This is also an indication that Ireland must update its provisions on voting for people who are blind or visually impaired as a the system that is currently in place is clearly not allowing them to be fully recognised as equal or allowing them to fully exercise their legal capacity.

-The right to political participation by people with disabilities applies in states that have not ratified the CRPD, by virtue of their obligation to guarantee to persons with disabilities all rights recognied in the Universal Declaration of Human Rights, including the right to take part in the government of one’s country, and universal and equal suffrage (UDHR Article 21; see also ICCPR Articles 2, 25 and 26)
+The right to political participation by people with disabilities applies in states that have not ratified the CRPD, by virtue of their obligation to guarantee to persons with disabilities all rights recognised in the Universal Declaration of Human Rights, including the right to take part in the government of one’s country, and universal and equal suffrage (UDHR Article 21; see also ICCPR Articles 2, 25 and 26).

-International Best Practice
+IV.
+International Best Practice on Independent Voting for Blind and Visually Impaired People